-As part of the Ngawha Generation resource consent, we undertake cultural monitoring according to a Cultural Monitoring Plan agreed to by the mana whenua hapu.
+As part of the Ngawha Generation resource consent, cultural monitoring is undertaken according to a Cultural Monitoring Plan agreed to by the mana whenua hapu.
 A Kaitiaki Advisor is provided by the Parahirahi Ngawha Waiariki Trust to provide cultural advice to the Peer Review Panel who monitor consent conditions on behalf of the Northern Regional Council.
 Ngati Rangi Marae Komiti and Ngati Rangi Development Society Incorporated also attend these Peer Review Panel meetings.